symphoniacloud/coffee-store-cdk/README.md

 The example above shows the test creating a stack named `stack coffee-store-it-20250121-191154`.
-If you want an alternative to the start of the name being `coffee-store-it` you can specify the `STACK_NAME_PREFIX` environment variable when running the integration test.
+If you want an alternative to the start of the name being `coffee-store-it` you can specify the `STACK_NAME_PREFIX` environment variable when running the remote test.

 ## Continuous integration automation

 ### Github Actions Prerequisites

 The included Github Actions workflow at [.github/workflows/buildAndTest.yml](.github/workflows/buildAndTest.yml) will run all tests.
-Since these tests include the integration tests, the workflow will (indirectly) deploy an ephemeral version of the application to AWS, and therefore the Github Actions workflow needs permission to access your AWS account.
+Since these tests include the remote tests, the workflow will (indirectly) deploy an ephemeral version of the application to AWS, and therefore the Github Actions workflow needs permission to access your AWS account.

 For instructions on how to setup these permissions, see [github-actions-prereqs/README.md](github-actions-prereqs/README.md).

+Alternatively if you don't want to setup AWS integration for GitHub Actions change the [workflow definition](.github/workflows/buildAndTest.yml) to just run `local-checks`.

 ### Usage